madenvel/KalinkaPlayer/README.md

 The service can be restarted with `sudo systemctl restart kalinka.service`, to check the status of the service and the last log lines use `systemctl status kalinka.service`.

+To check the full log: `journalctl -u kalinka.service`.

 # Running from sources
 ## Prepare environment
 1. Clone the repository, `git clone https://github.com/madenvel/KalinkaPlayer.git`